earaujoassis/dev-box/README.md

 ## Usage

 `git clone` this repository to `$HOME/somewhere` in order to create the path as following: `$HOME/somewhere/dev-box`.
 Put the `dev-box/cli/dev-box.py` into your `$PATH`.
-In my local setup, I created a hard link to the `dev-box.py` and made it available in my `$PATH`.
-From now on I'm assuming you created a hard link to `$HOME/somewhere/dev-box/cli/dev-box.py`, named it `devbox` and made it available in your `$PATH`.
+In my local setup, I created a symbolic link to the `dev-box.py` and made it available in my `$PATH`.
+From now on I'm assuming you created a symbolic link to `$HOME/somewhere/dev-box/cli/dev-box.py`, named it `devbox` and made it available in your `$PATH`.

 Then, setup the Vagrant machine.
 It will take a time, but it shouldn't take a lot.